-Activity Key Elements 2.1 Medical Facilities Establish a growth strategy for the regional hospital and other public services.
+Activity Key Elements 2.1 Medical Facilities Establish a growth strategy for the regional hospital and other public carcar racinges services.
 Status: WA Country Health responsibility, Council have advocacy role.
 2.2 Community Justice Encourage the development of a human services hub.

-Status: Council have engaged with the Great Southern Housing Plan and Katanning Workforce Plan 2015-2018.
-2.3 Community Health Identify the extent of land required and develop a Regional Health Campus.
+Status: Council have engaged with the Great Southern Housing Plan and Workforce Development Plan.
+2.3 Community Health Identify the extent of land required and develop a Regional Health , Campus.
 Status: Upgrades to Katanning Hospital nearing completion.
 Consolidate health services and practices with the vicinity of the Regional Health Campus.
 Status: Ongoing - continuing engagement with WA Country Health Service.
 Create an early childhood hub for the region.
 Status: FAA signed \$5.7million.
 Slavin Architects appointed May 2016, documentation has been produced for tender.
 Under review.
 2.4 Community Katanning High School to be recognised and promoted for excellence.
 Education Status: Ongoing.
 Develop improved early childhood and 'in school' education opportunities for 'at risk' groups.
 Status: Funding approved for development of Early Childhood Hub.
-"All Ways 5 Days" being delivered by the Shire.
+"Children in School Program" being delivered by the Shire utilising Department of Prime Minister & Cabinet Indigenous Advancement Strategy funding.
 Encourage the establishment of a private boarding school.
 Status: Continued engagement with Katanning Middle School Committee has taken place during the reporting period.
 Encourage expansion of TAFE to embrace the Centre of Agricultural and Engineering excellence.
 Status: Major input to Katanning Workforce Plan 2015-2018.
 Develop mentorship programs to expose youth to the career and lifestyle options available in a rural setting.
 Status: Traineeships offered by the Shire.
 The Shire is also providing Work Experience opportunities for High School students.